WiFi Antennas Explained

 In an office building, there are usually computers, printers, laptops, and smartphones in every direction, so it's best to use omnidirectional antennas.
 Ceiling dome antennas can be used to improve the signal in large spaces (they also work in homes but tend to be less common).
 The dome antenna should be installed on the ceiling of the office building.
 After the installation, a long enough coaxial cable would need to be run through the building to connect it to the router or access point.

 Usually, WiFi signals don’t reach outside because building materials and obstacles (walls, doors, and furniture) block or weaken the signal.
 To improve your WiFi signal outdoors, use an outdoor omnidirectional antenna to provide a reliable signal in every direction.
 They can either be connected to the router or directly to an outdoor access point, such as a WiFi range extender with a POE connector.

-For outdoor purposes, it’s usually better to purchase a low gain antenna for the best coverage.
-They provide more of a round-shaped signal pattern, which will radiate the WiFi signal closer to the ground.
+For outdoor purposes, it’s usually better to buy a low gain antenna for the best coverage.
+They have more of a round-shaped signal pattern, which will radiate the WiFi signal closer to the ground.
 A high gain antenna might stretch the signal out too far, causing the signal to be better further away and weaker within your backyard.

 If the goal is to extend the signal even further, like to a field, use a directional antenna, and point it in that direction.

 Long-Range Point to Point WiFi Networks